Home Cleaning Tips from Professionals

 If your home is on the market — or you’re thinking about selling — it’s a great idea to have a plan to get it ready to show in short order when the phone call comes that buyers want to take a tour.
 The secret, of course, is to fix up your home to show-time condition before prospects call.
 Here are some quick check points to get “ready to show” in less than an hour.
 One key to swiftness is to have a bucket with all cleaning solutions, rags/sponges, paper towels and brushes that you can grab and go.
 Save even more time by assigning certain rooms to different family members.
 And, if you do these tasks each day, your drill will go that much easier!

-Kitchen • Clear all clutter from counters and tables.
+Kitchen • Kitchen Cleaning can be really tough.
+Clear all clutter from counters and tables.
 If you can’t put everything in its place quickly, store in bins or bags in out-of-the-way areas. • Wipe down counters and appliances to clear food stains and dust. • Put dirty dishes in dishwasher and clean sink and faucet. • Put away all food items. • Wipe up food stains from floor.
 Sweep floor with broom or power sweeper. • Wipe table. • Hang new dish towel (and put old ones in laundry). • Take out the garbage and recycling. • Turn on all lights.

 Bathroom(s) • Brush toilet and flush. • Clean off counter and put all products inside vanity. • Lock away all medicines. • Clean mirror with window cleaner. • Quickly wipe down floor area, especially in corners. • Hang new towels (and put old ones in laundry). • Turn on lights.